 Jeff Fonda: Founder, CEO and Chairman of the Board

 Jeff was inspired to create this organization after volunteering in Uganda in 2009.
-During his time in there, Jeff saw that there was an overwhelming need for books in the community he was working with, and after speaking with many locals, he discovered that books were a scarcity for Ugandans nationwide.
+During his time there, Jeff saw that there was an overwhelming need for books in the community he was working with, and after speaking with many locals, he discovered that books were a scarcity for Ugandans nationwide.
 Realizing the gravity of this situation, Jeff began to take action, and in 2011 The Literate Earth Project was born.
 Jeff graduated from SUNY New Paltz in 2010 where he studied International Relations and Black Studies and was a soccer student-athlete.
-In addition to his work with The Literate Earth Project, Jeff is currently an MBA candidate at Temple's Fox School of Business graduating in May.
-Starting in June he will enter IBM's Summit Sales Program as a Senior Relationship Manager.
+In addition to his work with The Literate Earth Project, Jeff recently earned his MBA at Temple's Fox School of Business and began work at IBM as a Client Executive.
 Prior to starting his MBA Jeff was an executive at both a textbook reseller and a travel company based in Spain.

 Joseph Lukwago: Executive Director, Uganda and Board Member

 Joseph Lukwago discovered The Literate Earth Project through the Rotary Club of Makindye.
 Since joining the team in Spring 2014, he has advised board executives on Ugandan culture and helped to coordinate the vetting of all new sites for 2015.
 Currently, Joseph works as the Private Secretary (comparable title to a Chief of Staff in the US) for H.E.
 Vice President Edward Ssekandi and acts as a liaison to the Ugandan government in an effort to foster a long and lasting partnership.
 A dedicated public servant, Joseph frequently visits needy schools and is known as ‘Uncle Jo’ to the students he works to inspire.

 Alexandria Moore: COO and Board Member